dcjwu/casus/content/services/labour/right.en.md

 <br/>

-• The preparation of claims and other legal documents for an employer regarding the recovery of damages, the assistance in determining the amount of damages, the submission of the documents to the court.
+• The preparation of claims and other legal documents regarding the recovery of damages for an employer ,the assistance in determining the amount of damages, the submission of the documents to the Court.

 <br/>

 • Protest a decision against Labour Inspectorate to the Administrative Court.